Bruck1701/100DaysOfCloud/Journey/010/Readme.md

 ![createAutoScalingGroup](https://user-images.githubusercontent.com/17711277/88183181-6cdb5a00-cc31-11ea-81fe-8dc340b062e5.jpg)

 Then after you click to create the ASG, you can choose between launch template or a launch configuration.
 Launch template is the newer version of the service and allows you to launch a spot fleet of instances (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html).
-Lauch configuration, on the other hand, allows you to specify only one instance type.
+Launch configuration, on the other hand, allows you to specify only one instance type.
 So let's create it an ASG with launch template, since it is the newer version and it is the default choice.
-First name your ASG and click on to create a launch template (assuming you don't have one already of course)
+First name your ASG and click on to create a launch template (assuming you don't have one already of course).

 ![createLaunchTemplate](https://user-images.githubusercontent.com/17711277/88184386-ea539a00-cc32-11ea-91ca-befa5eb188f0.jpg)